wllclngn/NewCode/README.md

 ## Overview

 This project showcases a modern implementation of the **MapReduce** programming model in C++.
-It is designed for scalable and efficient parallel processing of large datasets by splitting the computation into **mapping** and **reducing** phases.
-The implementation incorporates multi-threading, error handling, and cross-platform compatibility.
+It is designed for scalable and efficient parallel processing of large datasets by splitting the computations.

 ---